A Self-Guided Audio Walking Tour

 Episode 4

-Out of the Bars and into the Streets!
-As we land at the commercial center of Haight Street, we’ll hear about the 7 iconic gay bars that once lined these streets, the hippie businesses that flourished here, and about how rising queer visibility led to political action.
+Out of the bars and into the streets!
+As we land at the commercial center of Haight Street, political action leads to claiming public space.
+Seven iconic gay bars and businesses flourished here with rising queer visibility and new found freedoms.

 Episode 5

-The Summer of Love is over as the drugs get harder and disease begins to descend on what used to be the utopian enclave of the Haight.
-AIDS forever alters the fabric of queer life in San Francisco, and Seth reflects on his brother Steve.
+The Summer of Love is over as the drugs get harder and disease begins to descend on what was once a utopian enclave of the Haight.
+AIDS forever alters the fabric of queer life in San Francisco, and Seth reflects on the growing distance between him and Steve.

 Episode 6